5 things to know about the Iowa caucus disaster

 Well, the Democratic presidential race has gotten off to an . . . interesting start.
 Last night was the all-important Iowa caucus, in which Iowa’s registered Democrats vote for their preferred presidential candidate.
-The Iowa caucus is considered to be somewhat of a bellwether when it comes to presidential elections—at least insofar as to choosing who will run against the incumbent president—because it’s the first time anyone actually votes for any candidates.
+The Iowa caucus is considered to be somewhat of a bellwether when it comes to presidential elections—at least insofar as choosing who will run against the incumbent president—because it’s the first time anyone actually votes for any candidates.

 The candidate who wins Iowa gets a massive boost in the polls (and usually sees their election coffers soar).
 The Democrat who won the Iowa caucus in six of the last eight events went on to become the party’s presidential nominee.